Ziggeo/ReactNativeSDK/README.md

 $ react-native link
 ```

 iOS project will require additional steps mentioned at the Manual Installation section below
+Android project also requires to follow point 2 and point 3(the first part) mentioned at the Manual Installation section below

 ### Manual Installation
 #### Android